-See our new interactive Wayne RESA Course Catalog (below) for links to course offerings, their descriptions, and online registration in Learning Stream.
-Simply click on the cover image below, and then click on Literacy in the Table of Contents to peruse our offerings.
+See our new interactive 2023-2024 Wayne RESA Course Catalog for links to course offerings, their descriptions, and online registrations in Learning Stream.
+Simply click on the catalog link above, and then click on Literacy in the Table of Contents to peruse our offerings.
 Don’t forget to check for interdisciplinary offerings by clicking on additional content areas.
 Many of our professional learning events will continue to be offered virtually.
 If the format for a session or series is unclear, please contact any of the Literacy Team members for details.

 Wayne RESA Literacy Team

 33500 Van Born Road • Wayne, MI 48184 • 734.334.1300 • 734.334.1620 fax • www.resa.net

 Board of Education

 James S. Beri • Mary E. Blackmon • Danielle Funderburg • Lynda S. Jackson • James Petrie